Last updated on March 27th, 2022 at 09:07 am

 - Publishing and updating working procedures/practices.

-In order to pursue an angle grinding accident claim against your employer there needs to be a level of negligence on behalf of the employer.
+In order to pursue an angle grinding accident claim against your employer, there needs to be a level of negligence on behalf of the employer.
 There will be situations where injuries are received by employees and the employer is able to show they did as much as possible to mitigate the dangers and reduce the risks.
-In this type of situation they may only be held partially negligent, or any negligence claim dismissed, because they did as much as possible under their duty of care.
+In this type of situation, they may only be held partially negligent, or any negligence claim dismissed because they did as much as possible under their duty of care.
 When an employer fails to deliver on their duty of care to an employee this is when the issue of negligence becomes more prevalent.

 Safety legislation is vital when using devices such as angle grinders which can be extremely dangerous if not maintained correctly and not used with the correct safety equipment.
 There are a number of ways in which an employer can be deemed negligent in the event of an angle grinder accident taking in issues such as:

-- Appropriate training to employees.
+- Appropriate training for employees.